TomographicImaging/CIL/docs/source/optimisation.rst

 + :code:`Function`: A class specifying mathematical functions such as a least squares data fidelity.
 + :code:`Algorithm`: Implementation of an iterative optimisation algorithm to solve a particular generic optimisation problem.
 Algorithms are iterable Python object which can be run in a for loop.
 Can be stopped and warm restarted.

-To be able to express complex optimisation problems we developed the block framework, which provides a generic strategy to treat variational problems in the following form:
+To be able to express more advanced optimisation problems we developed the `Block Framework`_, which provides a generic strategy to treat variational problems in the following form:

 .. math::